kixxauth/enginemill/README.md

 Enginemill
 ==========

-A Node.js web development environment.
-Enginemill makes it easy to quickly create a Node.js script or boot up an application.
+Enginemill is a Node.js web development framework.
+The goal is to codify some opinions about how to structure a Node.js system and provide some tools to make the development of your systems easier and more fun.

 * Includes [Bluebird](https://github.com/petkaantonov/bluebird) for Promises.
 * Includes [Lodash](https://lodash.com/) (Underscore) too.